 During the year the College has continued to reduce its unsecured loan with Lloyds in line with the agreed payment terms.
-At the year end, the College had borrowings of £5.2 million (2019/20 - £5.52 million), which had been drawn down to support the construction of the new campus at Princess Way, Burnley.
+At the year end, the College had borrowings from Lloyds of £4.8 million (2020/21 - £5.2 million), which had been drawn down to support the construction of the new campus at Princess Way, Burnley.
+In addition the College entered into a loan agreement with Burnley Borough Council for a £2 million loan during the year to support the development of the College's campus.
+At the year end the College had borrowings from Burnley Borough Council of £2 million.